d999ss/opendoor/geopages-campaign-pages.md

 - Campaign pages need to be easily created and modified for different marketing initiatives
 - Both page types need strong SEO optimization
 - Content must align with the overall goal of improving brand perception and increasing offer flow
+- Opendoor is not currently ranking for key non-branded search terms in major markets
+- Competitors like Zillow and Offerpad have established presence in top markets

 ## High-level Task Breakdown